Skip to main content

 The Organizational Structure Configuration pattern describes core concepts and best practices to structure and organize components and stacks to design for organizational complexity and provision multi-account enterprise-grade environments.

-The pattern is used to model multi-region infrastructures for organizations with multiple organizational units/departments/tenants and multiple accounts.
+The pattern is frequently used to model multi-region infrastructures for organizations with multiple organizational units/departments/tenants and multiple accounts.

 Use-cases